torvalds/linux/Documentation/sound/alsa-configuration.rst

 * erase

-This will erase the all pre-allocated buffers which are not in use.
+This will erase the all pre-allocated buffers which are analt in use.